 Krystal Matsuyama-Tsai (she/her) is a movement artist, curator, and educator based in Southern California.
 As a performer, she has had the honor of working with companies such as Aspen Santa Fe Ballet, BARE Dance Company, Complexions Contemporary Ballet, Entity Contemporary Dance, and choreographers including Bryan Arias, Douglas Becker, Peter Chu, Jodie Gates, Charlotte Griffin, Alex Ketley, Donald McKayle, and Mia Michaels.
 Her passion for education has provided opportunities to teach in Costa Rica, Taiwan, Hong Kong, and across the West Coast.

 Constantly researching her voice as a Japanese American, Krystal seeks to grow a deeper understanding of our unique identities and collective humanity through her practices as a movement artist and creator.
 With her love of fostering community, finding opportunities to engage in collaboration with artists across disciplines excites her.
 Krystal holds her MFA and BFA in Dance from the University of California, Irvine, and is currently on faculty at Chapman University.
-As a multi-hyphenate artist, she also is Artistic Associate for Laguna Dance and artistic collaborator with Peter Chu’s contemporary dance company, chuthis.
+As a multi-hyphenate artist, she also is Creative Associate of Performance & Eduction for Laguna Dance and Artistic Collaborator & stager with Peter Chu’s contemporary dance company, chuthis.

 Amanda Koenig is a Southern California native whose love for dance began at just three years old.
 She honed her craft through years of dedicated training, ultimately earning a B.A. in Dance from California State University, Long Beach.
 When injuries redirected her path, Amanda found a new calling behind the scenes — channeling her passion into Arts Administration.
 Her leadership journey began as a founding member of the administrative team at the American Ballet Theatre William J. Gillespie School at Segerstrom Center for the Arts.
 There, she quickly rose through the ranks, serving as Administration Manager and eventually Director of Administration.
 Amanda’s commitment to excellence, organization, and the transformative power of the arts made her an invaluable asset.
 Today, she brings that same energy and vision to Laguna Dance, where she finds deep fulfillment in supporting young dancers and fostering a love for the performing arts.